โ ๏ธ Limitations & Best Practices

 Use

-for any dynamic state that isn't stored in properties - โ If you need to save complex data โ break it into string tokens
+- โ If you need to save complex data โ break it into string tokens

 - โ For objects spawned at runtime โ consider recreating them manually on Load